HomeMy WebLinkAbout1947-04-25 I

 registered nurse.

-Mr. Locke; I don't suppose you know what type of
+Mr. Locke : I don't suppose you know what type of

-Patient she would have.
+patient she would have.

-Mr. Selfridge; ProbFbly convalescent only.
+Mr. Selfridge: Probpbly convalescent only.

-Mr. Rich; The lady is not present tonight?
+Mr. Rich: The lady is not present tonight?

-Mr. Selfridge; No, she is not.
+Mr. Selfridge: No, she is not.

 Mr. Redman asked if it were proper for Mr. Selfridge